boc-tothefuture/openhab-jruby/docs/testing.md

    the next spec anyway, so just don't waste the energy running them.
 You can still trigger rules manually.
  * Rule triggers besides item related triggers (such as cron or watchers) are not triggered.
-You can test them with {OpenHAB::RSpec::Helpers#trigger_rule}.
+You can test them with {OpenHAB::DSL.trigger_rule}.
  * You can trigger channels directly with {OpenHAB::RSpec::Helpers#trigger_channel}.
  * Timers aren't triggered automatically.
 Use the {OpenHAB::RSpec::Helpers#execute_timers}
    helper to execute any timers that are ready to run.
 The `timecop` gem is